A Brief History

 In the past we have carried several articles about tragic events that have taken place either at a religious site or event and have asked readers to comment on whether or not such tragedies signify some sort of religious meaning or if the events are merely coincidental.

-Question for Students (and others): Does the media bombshell burning of Notre Dame signify any sort of displeasure with the Catholic Church by God, or is it just merely an accident with no special meaning?
+Question for students (and subscribers): Does the media bombshell burning of Notre Dame signify any sort of displeasure with the Catholic Church by God, or is it just merely an accident with no special meaning?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!